sheremetyev/texts.js/examples/pandoc/README.md

 these blocks, everything is interpreted as HTML, not markdown;
 so (for example), `*` does not signify emphasis.

-Pandoc behaves this way when the `markdown_strict` format is used; but by default, pandoc interprets material between HTML block tags as markdown.
+Pandoc behaves this way when `--strict` is specified; but by default, pandoc interprets material between HTML block tags as markdown.
 Thus, for example, Pandoc will turn

     <table>